zonika/js-tweet-shortener-web-0715-public/README.md

 };
 ```

-This would look something like this in ruby:
+This would look something like this in Ruby:

 ```ruby
 module TweetShortener